9.26 min to readApplication Services

 SoftwareOne's definition is simple:

-We believe that application modernization refers to changing application source code and architecture to leverage cloud platforms and native services.
-Doing so enables business agility, optimizes costs, and improves development practices and speed.
+We believe that application modernisation refers to changing application source code and architecture to leverage cloud platforms and native services.
+Doing so enables business agility, optimises costs, and improves development practices and speed.
 In essence, making the cloud the real cloud.

 Companies want to work with a partner who can look at their application portfolio, help them create a plan, migrate and modernize what makes sense, optimize their cloud spend, and help their employees improve their skills and practices along the way.